CanDIG/Documents/Onboarding/README.md

 All data access for the CanDIG project will be API based, including local queries.
 The advantages of choosing this approach are:

--   Abstraction of back-end data stores; we have many sites which mat store data differently, and if the variants (for instance) are stored in the databases, there may be no files to access
+-   Abstraction of back-end data stores; we have many sites which may store data differently, and if the variants (for instance) are stored in the databases, there may be no files to access